 The Sphynx is seen in a variety of colors including white, black, blue, red, cream, chocolate, lavender, fawn, and cinnamon.
 These cats can also display the following patterns on their skin: tabby, mackerel, spotted, patched, tortoiseshell, calico, and bi-color.
 Some Sphynx even display color pointing.

 Although the Sphynx is a hairless cat, they do have grooming and maintenance requirements.
 Normally, a cat’s hair absorbs the oils that build up on its skin.
-The Sphynx needs help to take care of this chore with weekly baths, otherwise, owners will soon find brown, cat-shaped stains on their furniture.
-Additionally, care must be taken to minimize the amount of sun exposure a Sphynx receives.
+This cat needs help to take care of this chore with weekly baths, otherwise, owners will soon find brown, cat-shaped stains on their furniture.
+Additionally, care must be taken to minimize the amount of sun exposure he receives.
 They can develop sunburns and be prone to skin cancers.
-A Sphynx should never be left outside unattended.
+This breed should never be left outside unattended.
 In the winter, they will need sweaters and coats to help them stay warm.
 These cats are “heat seeking” for good reason; they get cold!
 The Sphynx is not actually hypoallergenic.
 Cat hair does not trigger allergies.
 The culprit is the protein Fel d1 found in feline saliva, and in the animal’s sebaceous glands.
-Consequently, people who have cat allergies may actually experience a more acute reaction when coming into contact with a Sphynx.
+Consequently, people who have cat allergies may actually experience a more acute reaction when coming into contact with this breed.

 Photo credit: Eric Isselee/Shutterstock